oskariorg/oskariorg.github.io/_posts/2020-06-12-Oskari_admin.md

 In the next sheet, you can assign some additional information.
 For WMS and WFS there are slightly different options.

-- Update rate for capabilities (in seconds), this is for e.g. datasets that need to be refreshed often
+- Update rate for capabilities (in seconds), this is for e.g. datasets that need to be refreshed often like timeseries information
 - Metadata link, in some cases it is already attached to the WMS/WFS GetCapabilities request
 - For WMS layers you can add an other legend URL, if you don't want to use the dataproviders own legend
 - Real time layer for datasets that have data that is updated on the map frequently (like moving busses or weather data)